It's an appealing income play to consider Ranger Oil Corporation (ROCC) - The Dwinnex

 Revenue Estimates

-3 analysts predict $261.7M in revenue for the current quarter.
+According to 3 analysts, the current quarter’s revenue is expected to be $261.7M.
 It ranges from a high estimate of $276M to a low estimate of $250.1M.
 As of the current estimate, Ranger Oil Corporation’s year-ago sales were $225.18M, an estimated increase of 16.20% from the year-ago figure.
 For the next quarter, 2 analysts are estimating revenue of $275.65M, an increase of 7.50% less than the figure of $16.20% in the same quarter last year.
 There is a high estimate of $283M for the next quarter, whereas the lowest estimate is $268.3M.

 A total of 3 analysts have provided revenue estimates for ROCC’s current fiscal year.
 The highest revenue estimate was $1.15B, while the lowest revenue estimate was $963M, resulting in an average revenue estimate of $1.03B.
 In the same quarter a year ago, actual revenue was $579.49M, up 77.70% from the average estimate.
 Based on 3 analysts’ estimates, the company’s revenue will be $1.24B in the next fiscal year.
 The high estimate is $1.31B and the low estimate is $1.2B.
 The average revenue growth estimate for next year is up 20.90% from the average revenue estimate for this year.